awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.05.md

 # Step 5: \(Optional\) Delete the Table<a name="GettingStarted.Ruby.05"></a>

- To delete the `Movies` table:
+ Follow these steps to delete the `Movies` table\.

-1. Copy and paste the following program into a file named `MoviesDeleteTable.rb`:
+1. Copy the following program and paste it into a file named `MoviesDeleteTable.rb`\.

    ```
    #